 Fatty acids have many important functions

 - Linoleic acid strengthens cell membranes and helps prevent skin breakdown like eczema, and skin lesions.

 - Linoleic acid combines with cholesterol to move it through the blood and helps lower blood cholesterol levels.

-- All three Essential Fatty Acids (EFA) help with the blood clotting ability of the body.
+- All three types of Essential Fatty Acids (EFA) help with blood clotting.